 ACCESSING Accessibility SERVICES

-Registration for services includes the submission of a student’s disability documentation to the Office of Counseling & Accessibility Services, the review of documentation by accessibility services staff and an in-person intake interview with the student conducted by the accessibility services staff.
+Registration for services includes the submission of a student’s disability documentation to the Office of Counseling and Accessibility Services, the review of documentation by accessibility services staff and an in-person intake interview with the student conducted by the accessibility services staff.
 Registration is not considered complete until all of these activities have taken place.
 Once a student registers with the accessibility services staff, the Office of Counseling & Accessibility Services will create letters disclosing a student’s non-retroactive accommodation plan to his/her professors.
 It is then the responsibility of the student to deliver these letters to his/her professors.
 Faculty are only required to comply with assigned academic accommodations once they receive an accommodation letter.
 A student retains the right to choose not to share his/her accommodation letters with his/her professors and retains the right to determine which accommodations he/she would like to apply to each class.

 Formal documentation must be from a licensed medical and/or mental health provider and/or a qualified evaluator who is currently treating or who has assessed the student with a disability.
 Documentation should be current, generally no more than three years old.
 504 Plans and IEPs are acceptable, but documentation should also include other professional reports such as psychological evaluations, educational evaluations, neuropsychological exams, and/or physician reports and letters whenever possible.
 Depending on the documentation provided, accessibility services staff may require further and/or more recent evaluative documents.
 In general, documentation should include at least the following: